All Episodes

 Can you hear me better?

-I was adopted and I didn't know that the family had a history of brain aneurysms that they died from.
+I was adopted, and I didn't know that the family had a history of brain aneurysms that they died from.

-Well, when I was taking these birth control pills, I developed severe headaches.
+So when I was taking these birth control pills, I developed severe headaches.

 And while I was dead, I saw several things and asked to see several things in that state of being.

-One thing that I experienced, and I asked to understand this was when the pin dot of light that came
+One thing that I experienced, and I asked to understand this, was when the pen dot of light came down for me that was calling me to go towards it,

-cast upon what I can only describe as pods or holding units for many screaming, moaning
+I noticed that there was shadows being cast upon what I can only describe as pods or holding units for many screaming, moaning entities that were,

-priests, they more or less confirmed that it would be what would be called purgatory.
+I guess, it wasn't hell, but as I've talked to many ministers and rabbis and priests, they more or less confirmed that it would be what would be called purgatory.

-Yeah, I was going to say it didn't sound like heaven.
+I was going to say it didn't sound like heaven.

 Yeah, and I asked to experience why are they screaming?